Currawinya Bilby Fence

 - 240km of plain high tensile wire used in fence

 Bilbies were ceremoniously released into the completed ‘enclosure’ in 2003, but were later caught because Peter McCrae considered the conditions too drought-stricken for the released animals.
 Due to the ongoing drought, the first captive-bred bilbies could not be released until December 2005.

 In May 2010, two captive-bred female bilbies from Dreamworld were released inside the fenced area.
 These two females were genetically important introductions to the enclosed population.

-The bilby fence is being renovated to establish the floppy top to its original height because it has sagged over time.
+The Bilby Fence has been renovated to establish the floppy top to its original height because it has sagged over time.
 This will prevent cat incursions.

 The fund has just signed a memorandum of understanding with the Queensland Government which has committed $700,000 to replacing the bottom panel of the fence with stainless steel wire to make it impervious to corrosion from future flooding events.
 The government has committed to have the new panels in place by 2018.

 Our Bilby Tracks is a citizen science program inside the Bilby Fence.
 Find out more.